G. K. Venkatesh

 Gurusala Krishnadas Venkatesh (21 September 1927 – 17 November 1993) was an Indian film score composer who primarily worked in Kannada cinema during the 1960s, 1970s and until the late-1980s.
 He also composed music for Telugu, Malayalam and Tamil films.
 He produced numerous master pieces of Kannada film music and also brought in Western background score into Kannada films and scored music for all Bond movies of Rajkumar in the 1960s to 1970s.

 Early life

-Born in a Telugu family, Venkatesh began to learn music very young and was talented.
+Born in a Telugu Balija naidu family, Venkatesh began to learn music very young and was talented.
 Even as a child, he was appreciated by Ramakrishna Ranga Rao of Bobbili.
 He learned veena from his elder brother G. K. S. Pathi.
-As a teenager, he played Veena for the great music directors such as S. V. Venkatraman, S. M. Subbaiah Naidu and C. R. Subburaman.
+As a teenager, he played Veena for the great music directors such as S. V. Venkatraman, S. M. Subbaiah Naidu and C. R. Subbaraman.

 GKV was also a talented singer.
 Before entering to cinema, he was singing in the Bangalore All India Radio.
 He had done chorus under S. V. Venkatraman for Meera.